 It's another cold (2ºC), grey, overcast but thankfully sunny and windless morning in Montgomery Township today.
 The air is a lot dryer and cooler.
 I was hoping to get outside to complete the roll of Rollei RPX 25, but the vertigo is still present from yesterday.
 I am not keen to walk or drive when my sense of balance is off-kilter, so I expect to spend another day indoors.
 I took the day off from work yesterday to rest up, but the nausea has subsided enough to get back to work.

-It was cold and damp on Saturday was when I captured this set of images along Leigh Avenue in Princeton.
-The kind of wet cold that aches my ageing joints and numbs my fingers.
-The sky was filled with grey clouds, and the low light illumination one would expect to see in the late afternoon.
+It was cold and damp last Saturday when I captured these images along Leigh Avenue in Princeton.
+The kind of damp cold that aches my ageing joints and numbs my fingers.
+The sky was filled with grey clouds worsened by the subdued illumination one would expect to see in the late afternoon.
 I explored the homes and other buildings between Witherspoon and John Streets.

 Named after Albert Leigh, a businessman who opened a slaughterhouse on the street, Leigh Avenue was laid out circa 1900.
-Still, by 1918, several of the slaughterhouse buildings had been taken down and replaced with housing units.
-Today Leigh Avenue is mainly residential, and the block between Witherspoon and John Streets is lined on either side by small early 20th century houses with flights of steps to reach the orch.
+Still, by 1918, several slaughterhouse buildings had been taken down and replaced with housing units.
+Today Leigh Avenue is mainly residential, and the block between Witherspoon and John Streets is lined on either side by tiny early 20th-century houses with flights of steps to reach the orch.
 Many of these single-family dwellings have a large front porch.
 Numbers 14-16, a four-family double house.